lipshutzlab/labwebsite/_pages/research.md

 ---

 <p>
-We are broadly focused on developing <strong>normative</strong> theories for understanding how large populations of neurons coordinate to robustly process information.
+We are broadly focused on understanding how large populations of neurons coordinate to robustly process information.
 Two driving questions are:
 <ul>
   <li> What are the objectives that describe neural population activities?</li>
   <li> How are these population objectives optimized by collections of neurons
   that learn and adapt using local signals?</li>
 </ul>
+We address these questions by developing <strong>normative</strong> theories and testing these theories on data.
 Some of our recent efforts are listed below.
 </p>